yuhlearn/vidncnn/README.md

 ### Install:

 Run the `install.sh` as superuser.
 If you don't have the APT package mager on your system, you first need to install the above packages excluding the ncnn implementations linked.
-The install script will download and install the ncnn Vulcan implementations of Real-ESRGAN and RIFE as well as the `videnh` script automatically to `/user/local/`.
+The install script will download and install the ncnn Vulkan implementations of Real-ESRGAN and RIFE as well as the `videnh` script automatically to `/user/local/`.

 ### Usage:
 ```